rramesh/bullcow/README.md

 #### Example response
 ```
+{
+	"status": "OK",
+	"message": "Sorry you could'nt figure it.",
+	"word": "fade",
+	"dictionary": true,
+	"validWord": true,
+	"partOfSpeech": "intransitive verb",
-{"status":"OK","message":"Sorry you could'nt figure it.","word":"fade","dictionary":true,"validWord":true,"partOfSpeech":"intransitive verb","meaning":"Gradually grow faint and disappear."}
+	"meaning": "Gradually grow faint and disappear."
+}
 ```

 The session is limited to 30 minutes.
 After 30 minutes it expires and you will not be able to guess or give up and know the word.
+Both `guess` and `givup` API returns a `422` HTTP Status response with an error message.

 ```
-curl -H 'Content-Type: application/json' -X POST -d '{"sid":"a8f0cb24-7c98-4edb-9f08-2b3dbf791f98", "word":"game"}' https://bullcow.rameshrajamani.com/giveup
+curl -v -H 'Content-Type: application/json' -X POST -d '{"sid":"a8f0cb24-7c98-4edb-9f08-2b3dbf791f98", "word":"game"}' https://bullcow.rameshrajamani.com/giveup

+HTTP/1.1 422 Unprocessable Entity

+{
+	"status": "Error",
-{"status":"Error","message":"Error.
-Either the session is invalid/stale or you did'nt guess the word within 30 minutes"}
+	"message": "Error.
+Either the session is invalid/stale or you did'nt guess the word within 30 minutes"
+}
 ```